mauricemach/zappa/docs/crashcourse.md

     body @body
 {% endhighlight %}

 Note that zappa comes with a default templating engine, [CoffeeKup](http://coffeekup.org), and you don't have to setup anything to use it.
-You can also easily use other templating engines through the mechanisms express provides, inline templates and all.
+You can also easily use other engines by specifying the file extension or the `'view engine'` setting; it's just express.
+Well, express + inline views support:

 {% highlight coffeescript %}